Sweetened beverage: United States

+Around the United States, sugar-sweetened beverage intake differs based on geographic regions and socio-demographic characteristics.
+For example, 47.1% of Mississippi adults consume at least one sugar-sweetened beverage a day.

+A sugary drink tax was recommended by the Institute of Medicine in 2009.
+Numerous states, including Vermont, have proposed taxing sugar-sweetened beverages or increasing the prices to reduce consumption.

 Healthy schools campaign is an initiative set forth by Michelle Obama that promotes nutritional enrichment through food an education.
 The national initiatives under this program are cooking up change, green clean schools, school nurse leadership, and national collaborations.
 As a result, many of the sugary drinks/ sodas in elementary, middle, and high schools have been replaced by water and other nutritious drinks.